 What if the list contains duplicates?
 In that case, MATCH returns the position of the first item only.

 What if an item doesn't exist in the list?
-In that case, MATCH returns an #N/A error.
+In that case, MATCH returns the #N/A error.

 In the table to the left, I have some lookup values already entered.
 In column C, I'll enter the MATCH function and point to the lookup values.
-For all formulas, I'm using zero for match type for exact matching.
+For all formulas, I'm using 0 for match_type for exact matching.